Rust’s fearless concurrency in

 - I explain some details of deduplication in rdedup.

-- I show interesting approach of zero-copy data stream processing in Rust.
+- I show an interesting approach of zero-copy data stream processing in Rust.

 - I show how to optimize